 What is VBA Length of String?

 VBA Len is a significant tool for data validation.
 VBA LEN function Returns the number of characters in a supplied string i.e. to measure the length of text or number of characters in a text.
-VBA LEN is categorized under String function.
-It can be used as either procedure or function in VBA editor window.
-It is frequently used as a support function along with other string function like MID, RIGHT i.e. To pullout name parts from a full name.
+VBA LEN is categorized under the String function.
+It can be used as either procedure or function in the VBA editor window.
+It is frequently used as a support function along with other string functions like MID, RIGHT i.e. To pullout name parts from a full name.

 Syntax of VBA Length of String in Excel

 The syntax for VBA Length of String function in excel is as follows: